Rainbow groups and activities

 Rainbow Dragon Club

-Sunday 16th Febuary 6pm @ Newtown Community Centre cnr Rintoul and Colombo Streets
+Sunday 30th March 6pm @ Newtown Community Centre cnr Rintoul and Colombo Streets

 A fortnightly boardgame and tabletop game club for the LGBTQ+ community and for women.